VesselFinder — track ships worldwide in real time

 - Quick access on the go

-- Push notifications (e.g., when a vessel arrives)
+- Push notifications (e.g., when a ship arrives)

-For everyday use we actually preferred the app, while the web version is best for deeper analysis.
+For everyday use we actually preferred the app, while the web version is best for deep dives.

 Free vs. paid version